aonufrei/java-lambda-doc/java-lambdas.md

     }
 ```

-As a downside to lambdas, you cannot create global variables, methods and inner classes in lambdas as you do in the anonymous implementation.
+As a downside to lambda, you cannot declare global variables, methods, and inner classes inside.
 ``` java
     // Cannot be implemented using lambda
     MyInterface anonymous = new MyInterface() {